 Controlling Behavior

-One of the most obvious and easily identifiable signs of micromanagement is controlling behavior.
+One of the most obvious and easily identifiable micromanaging examples is controlling behavior.
 Controlling behaviors can create a toxic work environment and indicate micromanaging in the workplace.
 Some examples of controlling behaviors include:

 • Use of fear to motivate employees.